extremepayne/ntl-cal/README.md

 # ntl-cal
 Calendar of International and National (US) holidays, scraped from a website.

 ## About
 Each folder is named after the short name of the month (`strftime %b`).
 Within each folder are files named for each day, no extension.
 Each file contains newline-deliniated holiday names, in no particular order, with National abbreviated as Ntl.

+`ntl-cal-public` will display, colored, the holidays for today.
+Replace `user` with your username, and update the path if nessecary.
+Then you can alias in your `.*shrc`.
+Don't forget to make the file executable with `chmmod +x`.
+Mine is aliased to `holiday`.

 Scraped from: http://www.nationalcalendarapp.com/